rahulkumar345/social_media_webiste_backend/Readme.md

-# SocialFlix
 ## The APIs you need for any kind of social media websites.

-SocialFlix is a backend ready API project built with Node.js, Express.js which supports all the required APIs that is nedded for a social media website.
+this is a backend ready API project built with Node.js, Express.js which supports all the required APIs that is nedded for a social media website.

 ## APIs List :

-- POST api/users/authenticate: Log In
+- POST api/authenticate: Log In
-- POST /api/users/follow/{id} : authenticated user would follow user with {id}
+- POST /api/follow/{id} : authenticated user would follow user with {id}
-- POST /api/users/unfollow/{id} : authenticated user would unfollow a user with {id}
+- POST /api/unfollow/{id} : authenticated user would unfollow a user with {id}
 - GET /api/user : authenticate the given user and return the respective user profile.
 - POST api/posts/ : would add a new post created by the authenticated user.
 - DELETE api/posts/{id} : would delete post with {id} created by the authenticated user.